Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: Minimization of BCRB as Downlink Power Maximization

 Theorem~\ref{thm:max_min} allows us to reformulate the ISAC problem~\eqref{prob:generalCase} in a more tractable form as the saddle-point solution of a quadratic program as expressed in \eqref{prob:max_min}, under Assumption~\ref{main_assume}.
 Furthermore, Theorem~\ref{thm:max_min} offers the following important interpretation of BCRB optimization.

 Examining the max-min problem~\eqref{prob:max_min}, by construction the matrix $\mathbf{Q}_{\boldsymbol{\beta}}$ is PSD for any $\boldsymbol{\beta}$.
 Consequently, the trace term can be interpreted as a sum of beamforming powers measured with respect to the matrix $\mathbf{Q}_{\boldsymbol{\beta}}$.
 Thus, for a fixed $\boldsymbol{\beta}$, the inner problem in~\eqref{prob:max_min} is a power maximization along certain directions of interest.
 Varying $\boldsymbol{\beta}$ corresponds to varying the directions of interest (as illustrated in Fig.~\ref{fig:interpretation_BCRB}).
-Theorem~\ref{thm:max_min} states that there exists a judicious choice $\boldsymbol{\beta}^*$ for which the problem of minimizing the BCRB is equivalent to that of maximizing the power in the direction of $\mathbf{Q}_{\boldsymbol \beta^*}$.
+Theorem~\ref{thm:max_min} states that there exists a judicious choice $\boldsymbol{\beta}^*$ for which the problem of minimizing the BCRB has the same solution as that of maximizing weighted power in the direction of $\mathbf{Q}_{\boldsymbol \beta^*}$.